FeatureProbe/feature-probe-docs/docs/how-to/deployment-guide.md

 ## Deployment mode

-FeatureProbe can support two deployment modes, and the corresponding mode can be selected according to the actual scene:
+FeatureProbe support two deployment modes, and the corresponding mode can be selected according to the actual scene:

 - Standalone deployment - for local testing or single-machine deployment trial